practicaltech/TechFest/2021/gathering_6/README.md

  </ol>
 <br>

 3.ii.
-Once we've completed steps 1-6 of the <a href="https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started">Arduino IoT Cloud guide</a> (this is the same link as posted in 3.ii.) try running blink from the IoT editor by:
+Once we've completed steps 1-6 of the <a href="https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started">Arduino IoT Cloud guide</a> (this is the same link as posted in 3.ii.):
 <ol type="a">
-  <li>Selecting the 'Things' tab at the top</li>
+  <li>Select the 'Things' tab at the top</li>
         <p align="center">
           <img width="700" height="265" src="https://user-images.githubusercontent.com/52707386/125812509-9690dac5-ef3a-45df-80b8-e3ae94a62f3a.png">
           <br>